simonemainardi/load_patstat/README.md

 Currently, there is full compatibility with both version Spring and Autumn 2014, also known as 2014a and 2014b.

+The utility is also capable of loading the standardized EEE-PPAT person table with harmonized assignee names and assignee sector allocations (https://www.ecoom.be/en/EEE-PPAT).

 Prerequisites
 -------------
 Every zipped file found in PATSTAT DVDs 1 to 3 should be copied into folder `data`.
 TLS221_INPADOC_PRS DVD zipped table may be copied there as well.

+#### Stantardized EEE-PPAT person table
+EEE-PPAT stantardized person table can be downloaded using the link shipped with official PATSTAT documentation.
+Typically this table is bundled in a zip file (e.g., `EEE_PPAT_2014a.zip`) together with a leaflet and release notes.
+To import the standardized table, the csv dump found in the zip package (e.g., `EEE_PPAT_April2014.csv`) should be copied into folder `data` and *renamed* to `tls909_part01.zip`.
+Imported data will be stored into `tls909_eee_ppat` database table.

 Usage
 ------